Roman funerary art: Catacombs

-The Roman catacombs are a series of underground cemeteries that were built in several major cities of the Roman Empire, beginning in the first and second centuries BC.
+The Roman catacombs are a series of underground cemeteries that were built in several major cities of the Roman Empire, beginning in the first and second centuries AD.
 The tradition was later copied in several other cities around the world, though underground burial had been already common in many cultures before Christianity.
 The word "Catacomb" means a large, underground, Christian cemetery.
 Because of laws prohibiting burial within the city, the catacombs were constructed around the city along existing roads such as the Via Appia, where San Callixtus and San Sebastiano can be found, two of the most significant catacombs.
 The catacombs were often named for saints who were buried in them, according to tradition, though at the time of their burial, martyr cults had not yet achieved the popularity to grant them lavish tombs.
-After 750 BC, most of the remains of these martyrs were moved to the churches in the city above.
+After 750 AD, most of the remains of these martyrs were moved to the churches in the city above.
 This was mainly undertaken by Pope Paul I, who decided to move the relics because of the neglected state of the catacombs.
 The construction of catacombs started late in the first century and during this time they were used only for burial purposes and for funerary rites.
 The process of underground burial was abandoned, however, in the fifth century.
 A few catacombs remained open to be used as sites of pilgrimage because of their abundance of relics.

 Before Christians began to use catacombs for burial, they buried their dead in pagan burial areas.
 As a result of their community's economic and organizational growth, Christians were able to begin these exclusively Christian cemeteries.
 Members of the community created a "communal fund" which ensured that all members would be buried.
 Christians also insisted on inhumation and the catacombs allowed them to practice this in an organized and practical manner.